 - Governments – Regulators, Constitutions, Bill of Rights, statistics keepers, and administrators responsible for sustainable balance…

 - Cycles – Monetary systems have phases and 60-year lifespans – due to compounding annual inflation.
 Cycles have phases or seasons and can be New or Late, Immature or Mature.
 The policies needed to manage new and mature cycles differ

-- Economies – are snapshots of the conditions that exist within a province or state, country, group of countries, or world monetary system – at any one specific snap-shot in time
+- Economy – is a snapshot of the conditions that exist within a province or state, country, group of countries, or world monetary system – at any one specific snap-shot of time

 - Planning Models – Strategic Plans (20-year goals, execution, monitoring), Tactical Programs, …